Elizabeth of Sicily, Queen of Hungary

 Elisabeth of Sicily (Szicíliai Erzsébet, Elizabeta Sicilijanska, Alžbeta Sicílska., Elisabetta di Sicilia; 1261–1303) was Queen of Hungary by marriage to Ladislaus IV of Hungary.

 Life

 Elizabeth was the youngest child of Charles I of Naples and his first wife Beatrice of Provence.
-She married Ladislaus IV of Hungary in 1270..
+She married Ladislaus IV of Hungary in 1270.
 They had no children.
 Ladislaus had neglected Elisabeth for the sake of his semi-pagan tribe, the Cumans; his mother Elizabeth was a member of the Cuman tribe.
 Ladislaus always wore Cuman dress and many of his friends were Cumans.

 Queen

-Elisabeth spent most of her time as Queen along while Ladislaus persued the Cumans, encouraging them to live in Hungary.
+Elisabeth spent most of her time as Queen alone while Ladislaus pursued the Cumans, encouraging them to live in Hungary.
 Elisabeth was confined to a convent in 1286 so that Ladislaus could live with a Cuman mistress.
 Ladislaus finally reconciled with Elisabeth in 1289.
 When he found he did not have enough power to rule over his barons, he rejoined the Cumans.

 Ladislaus died in 1290, childless, and he was succeeded by Andrew III of Hungary.